+Five Towns College

+Herkimer Community College

+Monroe College

-Herkimer Community College Nassau County Community College Dual enrollment - Farmingdale State College
+Nassau County Community College

+Dual enrollment - Farmingdale

+State College

+SUNY Canton

-College credits may be earned by meeting the criteria of articulation agreements Tech has established with SELECT colleges.
-In addition, check directly with the postsecondary institutions for any additional credits they may offer.
+College credits may be earned by meeting

+the criteria of articulation agreements (see

+listing in Handbook) Tech has established

+with SELECT colleges.
+In addition, check

+directly with the post-secondary institutions

+for any additional credits they may offer.